TnLCommunity/corndogs/README.md

 ## Supported datastores

-Current targets are Postgres and CockroachDB.
-The design is such that Corndogs should not know where it's storing things, it just gets pointed to a URL and picks up where it needs to.
+Current targets are Postgres and room for others unplanned.
+The design is such that Corndogs should not know where it's storing things except in the Store implementation, it just gets pointed to a URL and picks up where it needs to.
 This is Cloud Native.

 ## Metrics and such